 On Thursday, June 22nd, our Tjene team participated in our second Bloorview Bowlers fundraising event.
 Various companies across Toronto came together for a friendly competition, great music, as well as food and beverages to support Holland Bloorview and their continual programs and services they provide to many children and youth.

-On Friday, October 15th, 2021, our Tjene team joined One Million Trees Mississauga for our third tree planting event.
-Our team was excited to take on the challenge of planting 10 more trees than our last tree planting event in 2019 at Mississauga's Dellwood Park.
-This year, we planted a total of 150 trees within an hour at Mississauga's Hawkins Glen Park, which brings us to a total of 468 planted trees to date!
+On Friday, June 9th, 2023, our Tjene team joined One Million Trees Mississauga for our fifth tree planting event.
+This year, we planted a total of 125 trees at Mississauga's Huron Park, which brings our team's total count to 653 trees planted to date!

 So it is that time...again.
 As we go into the winter months with tighter COVID- 19 restrictions, it is getting harder for us to engage in activities that promote a healthy and active lifestyle.
 As you probably know, studies have shown there are many health benefits of getting regular exercise [1,2].
 As recommended by the Canadian Public Health Service, we should aim to get roughly 2.5 hours of physical exercise per week which has shown to lower the risks of heart disease, diabetes, premature death, stroke and more .
 However, did you know regular exercise can also improve your performance at work too?